-One of the greatest appeals of VoIP systems is their ability to work in diverse environments.
+One of the greatest appeals of our cheapest VoIP phones is their ability to work in diverse environments.
 Dedicated VoIP phones can be anything from a traditional analogue desk telephones, to wireless headsets, to even softphones.

 This latter category aren’t actually physical phones at all!
 Instead, they’re virtual, software-based interfaces that affix to telephones to offer an extensive range of communication services.

 VoIP-based phones can also integrate with other back-office applications, such as Customer Relationship Management (CRM) software or help desk platforms.
 That’s why they make it much easier to manage communications with customers all from one single place.